 But after 140 years, it seems you cannot keep a good timetable down.

-As spring arrives and thoughts turn to travel, the familiar red European Rail Timetable is back - to be once again crammed into student backpacks and held in readiness on travel organisers' desks.'On board'
+As spring arrives and thoughts turn to travel, the familiar red European Rail Timetable is back - to be once again crammed into student backpacks and held in readiness on travel organisers' desks.

 It is all thanks to John Potter, one of the team who previously compiled the guide for Thomas Cook.